Hi guys!

 It’s been a crazy week for me!!

-I filmed this Chashu Bento Box recipe a long ago and plan to publish last week, but didn’t get a chance to do so!
+I filmed this Chashu Bento Box recipe a long ago and plan to publish it last week, but didn’t get a chance to do so!

 Is anybody as excited as I am about this Chashu Bento Box recipe?